 Don't forget about the limits

 Sadly, there are limits on how much tax relief you can enjoy.
 Each year you can put the equivalent of your annual income, or £40,000, whichever is lower, into your pension and claim tax relief.
-If you earn less than the Personal Allowance, and therefore pay no income tax, you still get relief on your pension contributions but your annual contribution limit is lower – £2,880.
-Over a lifetime, if your pension pot grows to be worth more than £1.055 million (2019/20 tax year), then you'll receive no more tax relief and could have to pay a tax charge.
+If you earn less than the Personal Allowance, and therefore pay no income tax, you still get relief on your pension contributions but your annual contribution limit is lower – find out more about tax relief on pension contributions on the Money Advice Service website.
+Over a lifetime, if your pension pot grows to be worth more than £1,073,100 (2020/21 tax year), then you'll receive no more tax relief and could have to pay a tax charge.

 More news and insights